tkbky/quilt/packages/react-form-state/docs/building-forms.md

 }
 ```

+`<FormState />` also runs _all_ validators on the form before executing `onSubmit`.
+If any of the validators return an error, the submit is cancelled and `onSubmit` is not run.

 To learn more about building validators, and the built in functions exposed by this package, check out the [validators guide](/validators.md).

 ## Compound fields